realworldocaml/book/en/05-records.md

 Another important characteristic of record patterns is that they don't need to be complete; a pattern can mention only a subset of the fields in the record.
-This can be convenient, but it's can also be error prone.
+This can be convenient, but it can also be error prone.
 In particular, this means that when new fields are added to the record, code that should be updated to react to the presence of those new fields will not be flagged by the compiler.